brentvollebregt/multi-clipboard/README.md

 * Will save current clipboard on startup (so you can see what the state it would be if it is switched)
 * "close_on_gui_select" value (true/false) in data.json to close GUI when a a clipboard is selected when true

+## Thanks to
+* [Michael Robertson](https://github.com/MBRobertson) for adding file support.

 ## Notes
-I have included RunGUI.vbs to be attached to a hot key so the GUI can easily be opened
+I have included RunGUI.vbs to be attached to a hot key so the GUI can easily be opened.

+## Current Issues/Bugs
+* When cutting files and switching clipboards, files will only be copied when clipboards are swapped back and pasted.